2. Jobs howto

 2.5.2.
 Features/Constraints

 HPC3 has a heterogeneous hardware with several different CPU types.
-You can request that a job only runs on nodes with certain features.
+You can request that a job only runs on nodes with certain features which is done via a use of constraints.

-The features can be requested via a use of constraints.
-To request a feature/constraint, you must add to your submit script:
+To request a feature, you must add to your submit script:

-#SBATCH --constraint=<feature_name>
+#SBATCH --constraint=feature_name

-We defined the following features for node selection:
+We defined the following for node selection:

 Feature